 Tekapo is located in the heart of the MacKenzie Country.
 There are a handful of hotels and motels which can be used as a base for lupin hunting.
 Just a few kilometres either side of the town you can find masses of the flowers covering the land.
 As a backdrop take your pick of the peaks of the Southern Alps, turquoise blue lakes of Tekapo or Pukaki or quiet meandering country streams.

-For those travelling further South and over the Lindis Pass there is also the Ahuriri River with more Lupins along the river valley.
+For those travelling further South over the Lindis Pass, there is also the Ahuriri River with more Lupins along the river valley.
 This is along the main route between Christchurch and Queenstown and the view helps make the journey most enjoyable.
 The drive time is approximately 8 hours, allowing time for meal breaks and of course photo stops.

 Apart from the Lupins, Tekapo is famous for its night sky vistas.
 The town is located in New Zealand’s first internationally recognised dark sky reserve.
 Of course you will also want to get that iconic photo of the Church of the Good Shepherd while there and in the evening I would recommend a visit to the Tekapo Springs Hot Pools.
 They offer three tiered hot pools beautifully landscaped into the rock of the surrounding hillside.